mrshmllow/wire/doc/tutorial/part-one/vm-setup.md

 ## Creating a `vm.nix`

 Open a text editor and edit `vm.nix`.
-Place in it this basic NixOS virtual machine configuration, which enables openssh and forwards it's 22 port.
+Place in it this basic NixOS virtual machine configuration, which enables openssh and forwards it's 22 port:

 ```nix:line-numbers [vm.nix]
 let